MM2-0/Kvaesitso/readme.md

 The same version is also available in IzzyOnDroid's repository.

-### Using an F-Droid client and the official F-Droid repo

-A limited version of Kvaesitso is also available in the official F-Droid repo [here](https://f-droid.org/packages/de.mm20.launcher2.release/).

-F-Droid build has the following changes:
-* Disabled OneDrive, GDrive and weather integration;
-* F-Droid version uses a different versionCode.

 ### Manual installation

 You can also download the latest release from